cryptpad/documentation/user_guide/apps/sheets.rst

 Spreadsheet
 ===========

 The Spreadsheet application in CryptPad is an integration of `OnlyOffice <https://www.onlyoffice.com/>`__.
-To read more about the details of this integration see :ref:`FAQ_OOintegration`.
+To read more about the details of this integration see :ref:`FAQ_OOintegration`

 .. image:: /images/app-sheets-preview.png
    :class: screenshot